Alternative Ranger Builds Mod18

 I personally pick Longstrider Shot because both its Melee and Ranged versions are good, the cooldown is not excessive, and it has a quick casting time.
 By the time I finish casting Cordon of Arrows, the enemies are dead or have moved.
 Plant Growth has a cool animation but its cooldown is too long.
 Cordon of Arrows’s roots do not reduce cooldowns, Plant Growth applies (only) weak roots, and once every 23 seconds.
 In either case the damage is not high enough.
 Generally, my encounters go a lot smoother when using Longstrider Shot.

-The drawback of this build is that the cooldown reductions are not powerful enough.
-Consequently, you’ll eventually have to use at wills in longer fights, and with no Flurry and Aimed Shot not being a viable option, that’s when your dps plummets.
-However, if you use this build in Expeditions or dungeons with a long series of short encounters, it will be fun and I guarantee you’ll never have to touch your At wills again!
+The drawback of this build is that the cooldown reductions are not powerful enough, and with no Flurry and Aimed Shot not being a viable option, your dps won’t be as good as melee Warden.
+However, this build is lots of fun and I use it in Vallenhas, so it can’t be that bad!

 - Rate of Change is not relevant enough, especially compared to Focused.
 See changes proposed above for Stance Switching Warden.